P8UXaE/light_sheet_domes/mypose/README.md

 By selecting the masks indexes and writing them down in the label_numbers list in the file, it will create a single mask with all the pieces.
 Later, this information is stored in a file called segment_file-v1.txt in case you need to recover any information since the same algorithm run on the same image will output the same regions.

 CAREFUL: If the cell is not well being detected, try correcting the image by doing some color or gamma correction.
+If it does not work, maybe the quality of the cell or the image is not good enough...

 To recover more of the membrane shape, there is a second part of the algorithm which does watershed again but applying a sobel kernel on the image and removing the mask found before.
 The output will be a 3D array with the different watershed regions found.
 Open it in napari and again write the masks indices in label_gradient_numbers.
 Save the total mask and at the end, the segmentation file will get updated with this label_gradient_numbers for further usage.